-What Is Dominant Strategy?
+What Is a Dominated Strategy?

-A dominant strategy refers to a strategy that gives a player a higher payoff than anything else they could do, no matter what the other players are doing.
+A dominant strategy is a strategy that gives a player a higher payoff than anything else they could do, no matter what the other players are doing.
 If a player has a dominant strategy, expect them to use it.
-It then follows that a dominated strategy is a strategy that is always inferior to other strategies, regardless of what the other players are doing.

 According to game theory, each player will develop their own strategy that they believe gives them the best chance of winning, with their decisions and actions leading to different outcomes.
 When a player has a dominant strategy, they gain an advantage over their opponents and are in prime position to secure the best possible outcome for themselves.

-There are two types of dominated strategies to know:
+The two types of dominated strategies are:

 - Strictly dominated strategy: A strategy that always delivers a worse outcome than an alternative strategy, regardless of what strategy the opponent chooses.
 Players will anticipate a player with a strictly dominated strategy will never play it and choose their actions accordingly.